 Maggie Anaya, MFT 530-896-9400 ext.1238

-Accepting New Patients: Yes-only those already established with Northern Valley Indian Health (NVIH).
+Accepting New Clients: No-only native patients already established with Northern Valley Indian Health (NVIH).

-Methods of Payment: Most Insurance Plans, including Medi-Cal and Medicare
+Methods of Payment: Most Insurance Plans, including Medi-Cal.

 Online Dancy Perinatal Counseling